top of page

 What most of my clients understand is how these elements combine to arrive at a final premium (price).
 Roughly:

 What clients don’t understand is how each of these is actually calculated or determined.
 Certainly, not at an expert level.
 As a result, there is considerable informational asymmetry between the insured and the insurer; very lopsided in favor of the insurance company.
 How can you know you’re receiving a fair or proper price?
-Especially considering the limited number of quotes you receive at renewal?
+Especially considering the limited number of work comp insurance quotes you receive at renewal?

 “Armed with information, experts can exert a gigantic, if unspoken, leverage…” From the great book Freakonomics by Steven Levitt and Stephen Dubner